Professional wrestling strikes: Inverted forearm club

-A variation that sees the attacking wrestler take hold of an opponent and lean them backwards to expose the chest, allowing the attacking wrestler to club the opponent and send them to the mat back-first.
+A variation that sees the attacking wrestler take hold of an opponent and lean them backward to expose the chest, allowing the attacking wrestler to club the opponent and send them to the mat back-first.
 Another variation sets the opponent into an inverted facelock by the attacking wrestler as they repeatedly club the opponent's chest with their forearm.
+Popularized by Sheamus and The Brawling Brutes, who call it the Beats of the Bodhrán.

 Forearm smash

-An attacking wrestler tucks an arm in, then hits the opponent in the head or ribcage upwards and/or sideways with a forearm to force them back and down to the mat.
+An attacking wrestler tucks an arm in, then hits the opponent in the head or ribcage upward and/or sideways with a forearm to force them back and down to the mat.
+The attacker may sometimes grab and hold the opponent back the back of their head or neck to keep them in place before delivering the strike.
+The attacker may also throw additional strikes while maintaining their hold on the opponent.

 Flying forearm smash

-While running towards an opponent (usually after bouncing off the ropes), an attacking wrestler would leap up into the air, before connecting the forearm smash.
-This move was popularized by A.J.
-Styles called Phenomenal Forearm.
-Will Ospreay uses it as Pip Pip Cheerio.
-Tito Santana also used the running Flying Forearm Smash as a finisher as well.
+While running toward an opponent (usually after bouncing off the ropes), an attacking wrestler would leap up into the air, before connecting the forearm smash with their arm held at 90 degrees towards the opponent while remaining standing, falling chest first, or dropping into a kneeling/seated position after striking the opponent.
+Tito Santana used this move as a finisher as did Lex Luger who used the version that saw him using the inside flat portion of the forearm, held at a 90 degree angle, while falling to his knees or chest first.
+Shawn Michaels who uses this move as a signature which sees him use the falling version rolling onto his back after hitting the move to then perform a kip-up to sometimes set up for his Sweet Chin Music.

+Some attackers would perform a springboard propelling themselves airborne to hit the standing opponent with the forearm.
+This version was popularized by A.J.
+Styles called Phenomenal Forearm as a finisher while Will Ospreay uses it as Pip Pip Cheerio as a signature.

 Running Forearm smash

-A wrestler charges rising an arm, driving the forearm to the opponent's head or shoulder in a swinging motion, usually falling as the strike connects face first to the canvas.
-Often used as a finisher by strong, muscular wrestlers as its innovator Larry Hennig and Lex Luger.
+A wrestler charges rising an arm at a 45 degree angle, driving the bottom portion of the forearm to the opponent's head or shoulder in a swinging motion, usually falling as the strike connects face first to the canvas.
+Often used as a finisher by strong, muscular wrestlers as its innovator Larry Henning, and Randy Orton.
+Lex Luger (who also used the flying version above) used a variation of this move finisher which saw him striking the opponent using the flat inside portion with his forearm, held at a 90 degree angle, in a visual fashion similar to that of a crooked arm lariat.

 Sliding forearm smash

-While running towards an opponent (usually after bouncing off the ropes), the attacking wrestler extends the forearm forward and does a slide across the mat before connecting.
+While running toward an opponent (usually after bouncing off the ropes), the attacking wrestler extends the forearm forward and does a slide across the mat before connecting.